-Yields on savings accounts, money market deposit accounts and certificates of deposit are so modest that it’s tempting to opt for the convenience of the local bank, even if you know you could do better elsewhere.
-After all, is it really worth shopping around for an online savings account that pays 1.2%, rather than settling for 0.2% at the nearby bank you already use?
+YIELDS ON SAVINGS accounts, money market deposit accounts and certificates of deposit are sufficiently modest that it’s tempting to opt for the convenience of the local bank, even if you know you could do better elsewhere.
+After all, is it really worth shopping around for an online savings account that pays perhaps 3%, rather than settling for 0.5% at the nearby bank you already use?

 Let’s say you’ll keep $10,000 in the account.
-That extra percentage point of interest would be worth $100 a year.
-If you saw a $100 bill on the sidewalk, you’d probably bend over and pick it up.
+That extra 2.5 percentage points of interest would be worth $250 a year.
+If you saw $250 on the sidewalk, you’d undoubtedly bend over and pick it up.
 Finding higher-yielding savings accounts and CDs doesn’t involve that much more effort.

 Next: FDIC Insurance